 Motorola began shipping its new Atrix 2 smartphone to wireless carriers in selected markets such as New Zealand, Singapore and Thailand this month.
 Even better, the Atrix 2 is currently available in the U.S. through AT&T, a Motorola Mobility spokesperson said Friday.

-On the enterprise side, for example, the Atrix 2 offers data encryption on both the device and the SD card.
-Other business-class features include PIN lock, password protection and inactivity timeouts.
+On the side, for example, the Atrix 2 offers data encryption on both the device and the SD card.
+Other business-class features include PIN lock, password and inactivity timeouts.

 The Atrix 2 is currently powered by Google's Android 2.3 platform, also known as Gingerbread.
 However, Motorola Mobility plans to deliver "Ice Cream Sandwich" Android 4.0 upgrades to Atrix 2 users based in the United States, Latin America, Asia-Pacific and other selected markets beginning in the third quarter of 2012.